cognominal/git-download-browse.nvim/README.md

 # git-download-browse.nvim

+Dealing with gitHub repositories from Neovim.

+Clone; browse; fork in a [worktree]

+The **clone dir** is a folder of your choice, (default: `~/git` ) Same for **fork** dir, (default `~/fork`)
+Browsing  the clone dir  is done with Telescope
+The previewer shows the  README.md of the current repo (in telescope).
+The picker opens it.

+The fork commands will add the fork to the clone dir, but also create a branch named "forked" and a worktree folder in the worktree folder (default: `~/forked`).
+Depends on the `gh` command.

 Work in progress.
 Browsing works but you should have already cloned repos.
 I did it with this [script](https://gist.github.com/cognominal/e81918a1444f1130f4256a7e578f7550)